kolenaIO/kolena/docs/dataset/formatting-your-datasets.md

 [`dataframe_to_csv()`](../reference/io.md#kolena.io.dataframe_to_csv) function provided by Kolena to save a `.csv` file instead of [`pandas.to_csv()`](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.to_csv.html).

-In order to add structured data like a list of `BoundingBoxes` to your dataset via the sdk all you need to do is have field with a list of objects in your dataframe.
+In order to add data like a list of `BoundingBox` objects to your dataset via the sdk all you need to do is have field with a list of objects in your dataframe.

 A snippet like the following: